Famous Egypt landmarks that unarguably will make your trip to Egypt unforgettable!

 There are some awe-inspiring structures next to the Temple of Kalabsha: Temple of Gerf Hussein (dedicated to Ramesses II), Temple of Beit el-Wali (dedicated to Amun-Re, Re-Horakhti, Khnum, and Anuket and decorated with beautiful colorful paintings), and Kiosk of Qertassi(a beautiful and elegant Roman kiosk with 6 columns).

 The Kalabsha temple once stood at the site called Bab al-Kalabsha (or the Gate of Kalabsha) in Nubia near Aswan.
-The temple got relocated to today’s site because of the flooding from Lake Nasser.
+The temple was relocated to today’s site because of the flooding from Lake Nasser.

 Where is Kalabsha temple?